Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asclepiadaceae >>> Funastrum cynanchoides

 Sponsored Links:

-VINE: Woody vine with thin, wiry stems supported by trees, shrubs, or very often fences.
+VINE: Woody vine with slender, wiry stems supported by trees, shrubs, or very often fences.
 Milky sap that can cause skin irritation rapidly exudes from any broken stem.

-FLOWERS: Distinctive, star-shaped flowers are arranged in umbels and are purplish in color.
+FLOWERS: Distinctive, star-shaped flowers are arranged in umbels and are white with tinges of purple and burgandy.

-LEAVES: Elongate, linear to arrow-shaped leaves are borne in pairs along the stems (opposite) and are not hairy.
+LEAVES: Elongate, arrow-shaped to linear leaves are borne in pairs along the stems (opposite) and are not densely hairy.

 Most aphid species are greenish, however, the most common species found on members of the milkweed family are bright orange-yellow.
-Clusters of 10 to 50 are frequently found on new shoots or on the developing buds/fruits.
-These insects have come to be known as the Oleander Aphid since they are an occasional pest of this exotic ornamental (a member of the related and sometimes included family, Apocyanaceae).
+Clusters of 10 to 50 are frequently found on new shoots or on the developing flower buds and fruits.
+These insects have come to be known as the Oleander Aphid since they are an occasional pest of this exotic ornamental (a member of the related and sometimes included family, Apocynoideae).

 Another frequently encountered insect on milkweeds are the brightly colored black and red Milkweed Bugs Whereas the aphids are rather immobile, these true bugs can quickly withdraw their piercing-sucking mouthparts and run or fly if disturbed.
 If fruits are present, this is where the bugs' feeding will be concentrated.